VictorMello1993/VictorMello1993/README.md

 I'm .NET developer, but I've already learned C, Java, Python, Go, Delphi, JS and other languages.

-I'm graduated in Computer Engineering at Universidade Veiga de Almeida and this moment i'm looking foward more challenges for my career.
+I'm graduated in Computer Engineering at Universidade Veiga de Almeida and this moment I'm looking foward more challenges for my career.

 <strong>Gamer</strong> 🎮 | <strong>Fascinated by technology</strong> :computer: | <strong>Movies and series</strong> :popcorn: